ASVCollisionAvoidance/PrototypeCV/README.md

 **delta**: maximum variation from one blob to the next
 * current set at delta = 12 (needs to be adjusted)

+### Horizon Detection
+* uses Canny Edge Detection and Hough Line Transform to find the horizon in each image
+* segments the image based on the horizon line